deziikuoo/Lillyalbaab-Social/Snapchat-Service-Integration-Guide.md

 ## Overview

-The Snapchat-Service has been separated from the Instagram-Video-Downloader-API and is now a standalone service.
+The Snapchat-Service has been separated from the Instagram service and is now a standalone service.
 This guide explains how to use and integrate it.

 ## Service Architecture